Subject lies supine on mat with knees bent at 90° and

 of tape.
-At the next beep, the subject slowly returns shoulder by flattening lower back.
-Subject repeats curl-up in time with in time with the metronome (20 curl-ups per minute).
+At the next beep, the subject slowly returns shoulder blades to mat by flattening lower back.
+Subject repeats curl-up in time with the metronome (20 curl-ups per minute).
 One repetition is counted each time shoulder blades touch the floor.
 Subject performs as many curl-ups as possible without